Tiramisu-Compiler/tiramisu/README.md

         make -j
         make install

-After installing ISL, you need to update the following paths in the Makefile to point to the ISL prefix (include and lib directories)
+After installing ISL, you need to update the following paths in the configure.cmake to point to the ISL prefix (include and lib directories)

     ISL_INCLUDE_DIRECTORY: path to the ISL include directory
     ISL_LIB_DIRECTORY: path to the ISL library (lib/)